{/*

 This requires all sales staff to thoroughly know every conceivable situation that could lead a prospect to exit the pipeline.
 The trouble is that it's not feasible to expect every sales rep to be adept at spotting the signs of a pipeline exit fast enough to prevent it.

-This not only gives sales reps the information they lack in real time but also provides sales leaders with much-needed clarity in order to keep prospects moving smoothly through the sales pipeline.
+This not only gives sales reps the information they lack in real time but also provides sales leaders with much-needed clarity to keep prospects moving smoothly through the sales pipeline.

 4. Use lead scoring to improve prospect quality